Photo Credit// Instagram Fan @SBAdventure

 2. KAYAKING THE SEA CAVES

 Hit the waters for the experience of a lifetime.
 Kayaking through Painted Cave — at 1,215 feet one of the longest sea caves in the world — should be on every adventurer’s bucket list.
 But, fear not!
 This is something anyone at any experience level can do.
 We do recommend booking a trip with an experienced guide, like Santa Barbara Adventure Company.
 As an added bonus, you’ll have time to go snorkeling or hiking.

 With Condor Express, whale watching is made possible all year round in Santa Barbara.
 Whether you’re hoping to see Blue, Gray, Humpback or Orca, you’ll be guaranteed to see a whale on your next trip with Condor Express’ whale watching guarantee.
 Just be sure to check the migration season to ensure spotting your favorite friends.

 We can’t think of anything more picturesque than learning to sail off of the Channel Islands coastline.
 Spend your days in the sunshine and take overnight sailing lessons with Santa Barbara Sailing Center.

 5. SCUBA DIVING

 Kelp forests stretch for as far as the eye can ‘sea’, underwater inside the Channel Islands National Marine Sanctuary.
-With Truth Aquatics, scuba dive alongside sea lions and surround yourself with lavish flora and fauna, representing every color imaginable.
+Scuba dive alongside sea lions and surround yourself with lavish flora and fauna, representing every color imaginable.